FredrikSorensson/RMQMsgTool/README.md

 ### Connection details

-Here are all the usual conenction details.
-Not that you configure queues to read from and exchanges to publish to separately.
+Here are all the usual conenction details. *Note* that you configure queues to read from and exchanges to publish to separately.

 ### Message headers